Low-Carb Fried Cabbage with Corned Beef

 - 1 large onion, peeled and cut into thin slivers

-- 1 medium head of cabbage, coarsely chopped
+- 1 large head of cabbage, coarsely chopped

 - 1 T olive oil (You can use bacon grease if you prefer and want a little bacon flavor.)